Machine learning forecasts of the cosmic distance duality relation with strongly lensed gravitational wave events: Methodology

-Here we will now consider the case when a GW emission is strongly lensed by a foreground galaxy, whose mass profile can be modeled by the singular isothermal sphere (SIS) model.
-We will assume however that GWs propagate following geometric optics, i.e. we neglect wave effects, see Ref.~\cite{Takahashi:2003ix} for more details.
+Here we will now consider the case when a GW emission is strongly lensed by a foreground galaxy, whose mass profile can be modeled by the singular isothermal sphere (SIS) model \cite{Mollerach:2002}.
+We will assume however that GWs propagate following geometric optics\footnote{The frequency of a gravitational wave produced by the merger of Neutron Star-Black Hole (NS-BH) or Neutron Star-Neutron Star (NS-NS) binary, is about several hundred Hertz and the corresponding wavelength ($\sim 10^6$ m) is much smaller than the scale of lens galaxy ($\sim$ kpc).
+Hence, it is unnecessary to consider the wave effect.}, i.e. we neglect wave effects, see Ref.~\cite{Takahashi:2003ix} for more details.
 With this setup then we assume the two images will appear at angular positions $\theta_1$ and $\theta_2$ with respect to the lensing galaxy.
+See Fig. \ref{fig:lensing} the geometrical illustration of the lensing system.
 Thus, the Einstein radius $\theta_E=|\theta_1-\theta_2|/2$ will be given by \cite{Mollerach:2002}

-where the velocity dispersion of the lens galaxy is given by $\sigma_{\rm SIS}$, the angular diameter distances from the observer to the source and from the lens to the source are given by $d_A(z_s)$ and $d_A(z_l,z_s)$ respectively.
-We can invert equation (\ref{eq:thetaE}) to obtain the distance ratio, which will be given by
+where the velocity dispersion of the lens galaxy is given by $\sigma_{\rm SIS}$, the angular diameter distances from the observer to the source and from the lens to the source are given by $d_A(z_s)$ and $d_A(z_l,z_s)$ respectively, $z_l$ and $z_s$ are the redshifts of the lens and source respectively.
+We can rearrange Eq.~\eqref{eq:thetaE} to obtain the distance ratio, which will be given by

-If the angular positions and the velocity dispersion are well measured, which would require a precise localization of the GW sources that should be achievable with a network of interferometers, then we can obtain the distance ratio $R_A$ from Eq.~\eqref{eq:Dls2Ds}.
+If the angular positions and the velocity dispersion are well measured, which would require a precise localization of the GW sources that should be achievable with a network of interferometers\footnote{The angular separation between the images in a typical strongly lensing system is about several arcseconds \cite{Bolton:2008xf}.
+In order to identify the images, the angular resolution of GW detectors should be better than arcseconds.
+A larger network of interferometers is necessary in order to reach such a high accuracy.}, then we can obtain the distance ratio $R_A$ from Eq.~\eqref{eq:Dls2Ds}.

 As the two images propagating along different paths will take different amounts of time to reach Earth, then the time delay between the images will be given by \cite{Mollerach:2002}

 where